DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/I01-introduction.md

 # Introduction.
 Come for the community.
-Stay to rescue my content.
+Stay to rescue your content.

 The author of this book, Victor Kane, got a big surprise in March, 2015.
 And another one just a few months ago.